dipayan1109033/BASIC-Learning-Notes/git-markdown-notes.md

   > You can create an inline link by wrapping link text in brackets `[ ]`, and then wrapping the URL in parentheses `( `).
 You can also use the keyboard shortcut `Command+K` to create a link.
 When you have text selected, you can paste a URL from your clipboard to automatically create a link from the selection.

-  Putting direct link also works:
+  Putting direct link also work:

   This site was built using \[GitHub Pages\](https://pages.github.com/)